kilpkonn/msc-thesis/main.typ

 === Type system
 Rust has multiple different kinds of types.
 There are scalar types, references, compound data types, algebraic data types, function types, and more.
-In this section we will discuss types that are relavant for the term search implementation we are building.
+In this section we will discuss types that are relevant for the term search implementation we are building.
 We will ignore some of the more complex data types such as function types as implementing term search for them is out of scope for this thesis.

 Scalar types are the simplest data types in Rust.